isomerpages/ogp-buildforgood/index.md

   - infobar:
       subtitle: WHAT OUR BUILDERS SAID
       id: infobar
-      description: '"Lorem Ipsum is simply dummy text of the printing and typesetting industry." — Lorem Ipsum'
+      description: '"I liked the sharing by industry experts and the pitching workshop.
+The mentors also helped provide an alternative perspective to the problem space." — Bin Kai'
       button: Be a builder
       url: /builder
 ---